List of awards and nominations received by James Earl Jones

 This article is a List of awards and nominations received by James Earl Jones.

 James Earl Jones was an American actor known for his roles on stage and screen.
 Jones was known as one of the few entertainers to have won the EGOT (Emmy, Grammy, Oscar, Tony).
-Jones received two Primetime Emmy Awards, a Grammy Award and three Tony Awards.
+Jones received four Emmy Awards, a Grammy Award and three Tony Awards.
 While Jones never won a competitive Oscar, he was presented with the Honorary Academy Award in 2011 by Ben Kingsley.

 Jones received an Academy Award nomination for Best Actor for The Great White Hope (1970).
 He was nominated for the Golden Globe Award for Claudine (1974), the Screen Actors Guild Award for his role in Cry, the Beloved Country (1995) and the Independent Spirit Award for Matewan (1987).
 He gained worldwide recognition for voicing Darth Vader in the George Lucas space opera Star Wars films (1977–present) and for Mufasa in the Walt Disney animated film The Lion King (1994).
 He also acted in films such as Dr. Strangelove (1964), Conan the Barbarian (1982), Coming to America (1988), Field of Dreams (1989), The Hunt for Red October (1990), The Sandlot (1990), Patriot Games (1992), and Sneakers (1992).

 For his work in the theatre, he received four competitive Tony Award nominations for Best Actor in a Play winning twice for his originating the roles of boxer Jack Jefferson in Howard Sackler's The Great White Hope in 1969 and as a working class father Troy Maxson in August Wilson's Fences in 1987.
 He was Tony-nominated for playing part of an aging couple in a revival of the Ernest Thompson play On Golden Pond (2005), and an Ex-President in the Gore Vidal revival The Best Man (2012).
 In 2017 he received a Special Tony Award for Lifetime Achievement in the Theatre at the 71st Tony Awards.
 He also won six Drama Desk Awards, three Outer Critics Circle Awards, and a Theater World Award.

 For his work in television he received eight Primetime Emmy Award nominations winning twice for Outstanding Supporting Actor in a Limited Series or Movie for Heat Wave and for Outstanding Lead Actor in a Drama Series for Gabriel's Fire both in 1991.
 He was Emmy-nominated for his roles in East Side West Side (1963), By Dawn's Early Light (1990), Picket Fences (1994), Under One Roof (1995), Frasier (1997), and Everwood (2004).
 He also has been nominated for three Grammy Awards winning in 1977 for Best Spoken Word Album for Great American Documents.

 Over his career he received several honorary awards including the National Medal of the Arts in 1992, the Kennedy Center Honors in 2002, the Screen Actors Guild Life Achievement Award in 2009, and the Academy Honorary Awards in 2011.